Heading up to the Arizona Science Center for the day? You've come to the right place!

 Feel free to pack a lunch!
 Visitors to the Science Center can eat in the lunchroom off the lobby, on the 4th floor APS Solar Terrace, or outside of the building in Heritage Square (there is a big green "hill" as well as a few benches around Heritage Square).

 Yes!
 Bean Sprouts, located in the Science Center, provides "hip and healthy food options for families, with a fresh and creative approach to fun, tasty, and guilt–free meals."
-The menu includes organic coffees, teas, and smoothies, gourmet sandwiches ($8-$10), pizzas ($7-$8), and imaginative kids' snacks ($3-$7).
+The menu includes organic coffees, teas, and smoothies, gourmet sandwiches, pizzas, and imaginative kids' snacks.
 Arizona Science Center members receive a 10% discount at Bean Sprouts with their membership cards.

 You’re in luck!
 There are gads of terrific restaurants in the Downtown Phoenix area that are walkable from the Arizona Science Center.
 Try:

 All ages!
-You'll see new babies in carriers, as well as older adults.
+You'll see new babies in carriers, older adults, and all ages in between.

 As is the case with most museums and science centers, children who are able to read will get the most benefit out of the exhibits.

-* Ages 3+ will probably enjoy the planetarium shows the most.
+* Ages 3+ tend to enjoy the planetarium shows the most.
 Babies and toddlers are certainly welcome, but they may be frightened by the darkness.
 That said, you can always exit during the show if your baby is crying or restless.
 Note that once you exit, the doors lock behind you and you will not be able to re-enter.

 Sure.
 The center is large enough to warrant the use of a stroller if you have a little one.
 Elevators are available for easy navigation with a stroller between the four floors.